influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withType(type)
 ```

-Storage type, must be either 'ephemeral' or 'persistent-claim'.
+"Storage type, must be either 'ephemeral' or 'persistent-claim'."

 ## obj spec.zookeeper.template

-Template for ZooKeeper cluster resources.
-The template allows users to specify how are the `StatefulSet`, `Pods` and `Services` generated.
+"Template for ZooKeeper cluster resources.
+The template allows users to specify how are the `StatefulSet`, `Pods` and `Services` generated."

 ## obj spec.zookeeper.template.clientService

-Template for ZooKeeper client `Service`.
+"Template for ZooKeeper client `Service`."

 ### fn spec.zookeeper.template.clientService.withIpFamilies